maujood/snake-assembly/README.md

 snake-assembly
 ==============

 The "snake" game in IA-32 assembly language.
-I made it as the course project for the course in assembly language programming.
+I made it as the course project for my course in assembly language programming.

 Running the program